 Everest Gear – Complete Guide to Mountaineering & High-Altitude Equipment

 Standing at the threshold of the “Death Zone,” there is no room for compromise.
-Whether you are trekking to the Everest Base Camp(EBC), pushing for the Mount Manaslu Summit or any high altitude mountain peak in Nepal, your gear is your lifeline.
+Whether you are trekking to the Everest Base Camp(EBC), pushing for the Mount Everest, Manaslu Summit or any high altitude mountain peak in Nepal, your gear is your lifeline.

 Similarly all the climbers who are planning to climb Mount Everest( 8848.86 m) should be equipped with the right Everest gear.
 This equipment is a collection of technical systems designed to keep you alive, mobile, and functional in the most extreme weather conditions.